-Scene: after church, young hillbilly child skipping lunch to go make dronescapes on the organ, before I knew what that was.
+Scene: after church, young hillbilly child skipping lunch, hovering at the organ making dronescapes, before I knew what that was.
 Yeah yeah, a real natural.
 The upward limit of my dreams was rockstar, but mainly I just played records, loud, often.
 Danced, oh was I shameless, relentless, and amused.
-I arrived in NYC just as the Pyramid and acid house and so much more was hitting its stride, but I didn’t really crack it.
-Another clear imprint: I remember where I was when I heard the vicious synth bass of Front 242 for the first time.
+I arrived in NYC just as the Pyramid and acid house and so much more was hitting its stride.
+Another clear imprint: I remember right where I was when I heard the vicious synth bass of Front 242 for the first time.
 New wave mutated into acid house into techno, and the future said hello.
-Around 1995, the underground music scene in NYC was on fire.

 While techno had its beginnings in Detroit, it was generally an underground taste in the US.
 Where Europe had its million-strong Love Parade, even in NYC it was invisible to most.
-As soon as I found that door, I dove in.
-By most excellent fortune, Abstrakt Wave, the homebase party for the fungal Illbient scene, took place in the same building as my apartment, so it was nicely inevitable that I learned early on about the sleazy, haunted underside of sound.
+Once you figured out where to look, though, the rave scene was on fire.
+Moreso, by most excellent fortune, Abstrakt Wave, the homebase party for the fungal Illbient scene, took place in the same building as my apartment, so it was nicely inevitable that I learned early on about the sleazy, haunted underside of sound.
 I found my niche in the chillout rooms, playing hypnotic, challenging soundscapes, collaged from whatever bizarre scrap treasures the vinyl elves revealed.
 Among other things, I hosted the weekly chillout party Undercity for four years; TimeOut called us “NYC’s best chillout hang”.
 I was the only resident chillout DJ at Twilo, then the best club in the US.
 I played several times at Clouldwatch, the perfect all night chillout tripatorium.

 In 2009 I tumbled off the plane to Berlin, where I reconnected with Ingmar Koch, aka Dr. Walker from Air Liquide, one the earliest and most important German techno bands.
 He started the weekly cable show lsb.tv, featuring experimental sound and video every Saturday mid-6am, where I have been a resident DJ since 2013.
 I continue to play experimental/abstract chillout/ambient/noise, but have since taken on the yoke of driving dancefloors wild.
 My set for Staub, Berlin, linked above, completes the circle, opening for Air Liquide.